 There’s advantages to print on demand too.
 Your book might be for a small, niche audience, with less appeal to the wider market.
 That means it’s less likely to be of interest to mainstream publishers – but that doesn’t mean readers don’t want your work!
 To get your work to your target readership, print on demand and eBooks are the way forward.
 It means you are in complete control, and can market your work accordingly.

 If you want physical copies of your book in different formats, perhaps to sell at local events or in-store, print on demand publishers mean you don’t need that book deal.
 All you need is your content.
-You can buy your copies in bulk, which can help reduce the cost per item.
-If you know you’re going to definitely sell a certain number, you could take pre-orders or crowdfund your print order.
+You can buy your copies in bulk, which can help reduce the cost per item, and if you know you’re going to definitely sell a certain number, you could take pre-orders or crowdfund your print order.

 If you’re already publishing online, you might choose to create and sell your book alongside your website or blog.
 It’s certainly a great way to create ideas for extra content!
 You can talk about your book across your social media, write Q&As, blog posts, and so on.
 You can even release extracts to encourage people to want to read more!